We all live busy lives!

 What I’ve done to protect my mental health is to disable all the notifications that are not super important.

 I hate talking on the phone, so it only shows as a banner at the top of the screen if someone calls.
 My phone silent calls from unknown numbers.

 There is a very good reason for this!
-I have a weird phobia for phone calls.
+I have a weird phobia of phone calls.
 I’m getting a panic attack every time MY phone rings.
-It doesn’t happen when other people phones ring.
+It doesn’t happen when other people’s phones ring.
 Several things are going into this, and it’s in my medical journal for my anxiety diagnosis.